ngoctd314/learning/backend/golang/chapter 4. dependency injection/questions.md

 3. How does monkey patching work?
 4. What are the ideal use cases for monkey patching?
 5. How can you use monkey patching to decouple two packages without changing the dependency package

+6. What are the steps we used to adopt constructor injection?
+7. What is a guard clause and when would you use it?
+8. How does constructor injection affect the life cycle of the dependency?
+9. What are the ideal use cases for constructor injection?